Nathan Smith (footballer, born 1996): Port Vale

-Brown was sacked early in the 2017–18 season after Vale slipped in the League Two relegation zone, and his successor, Neil Aspin stated that Smith was a "key player" but could improve in areas such as decision making.
-He started all 54 of the Vale's matches that season, making it two consecutive seasons of appearing in every game, though admitted he could have played better and that the team's finish of 20th in League Two was not good enough.
+Brown was sacked early in the 2017–18 season after Vale slipped into the League Two relegation zone.
+His successor, Neil Aspin, stated that Smith was a "key player" but could improve in areas such as decision-making.
+He started all 54 of Vale's matches that season, making it two consecutive seasons of appearing in every game, though admitted he could have played better and that the team's finish of 20th in League Two was not good enough.

 After suffering a dip in form at the start of the 2018–19 season, Smith was dropped for the home game with Crawley Town on 18 August, putting to an end his run of 110 consecutive appearances that he had made since his debut two years previously.
 Smith said he would take being dropped as a learning experience.
 He returned to the starting line-up and formed a solid partnership with Leon Legge, whilst Connell Rawlinson was moved to right-back.
-The three centre-backs then went on to form a back three in a 3–5–2 formation, which was instigated after a 6–2 home defeat to Lincoln City on 13 October, and kept four clean sheets by the end of the month.
+The three centre-backs then went on to form a back three in a 3–5–2 formation, which was instigated after a 6–2 home defeat to Lincoln City on 13 October and kept four clean sheets by the end of the month.
 By March he reached 150 appearances for the club before the age of 23, the youngest player to reach this landmark since Billy Paynter in 2005.
-Having played 51 of the club's 54 matches over the course of the campaign, he was named as Vale's Young Player of the Year for the second time in three years.
+Having played 51 of the club's 54 matches throughout the campaign, he was named as Vale's Young Player of the Year for the second time in three years.